JakeBriscoe/SearchEngine/README.txt

 After this is done the query score vector is normalized, as is each document score vector from the number calculated during indexing.
 The angle between these two is then calculated all results in order are written to the results file.

-Files included

-index.py - Indexes the documents
-search.py - Performs queries on the documents dictionary.txt - Contains each word in the collection postings.txt - Contains the documents each word appears in